UNO-IST-Support/GitHubClassroom_for_UNOStudents/README.md

 ![Alt Text](http://g.recordit.co/Uw0QIT8XhR.gif)

 ### Clone the repo to your local computer
 On your Command Window, cd to wherever you would like your project/repository to be placed.
+Then run "git clone https://github.com/User/repository.git
+This will clone the repo to that location, unless specified otherwise.

 ![Alt Text](http://g.recordit.co/0eLLGCclcO.gif)